resources by type

 Tags Story, Song, Classic, Five Little Monkeys, Ebook, 10 Little Monkeys, Monkeys On The Bed Video, Five Little Monkey Jumping On The Bed Video, 5 Monkeys Jumping On The Bed Video, Five Monkeys Jumping On The Bed Video, Five Little Monkeys Jumping On The Bed Story

-Short E: Letters Phonics Games and Activities - The Grand Circle
+Short E: Letters Phonics Games and Activities - Behind the Garage Door

 ELA, Language Development, ESL, Resources for Teachers, Vocabulary, Phonics, Pre-Reading, Spelling, Kindergarten, Preschool, Grade 1, Teacher Tools, Games, Activities

-Short E: The Grand Circle Note: This download is in PowerPoint show mode to protect the rights of the image creator(s), and is thus UNEDITABLE.
-Playing the Game All the words are in a circle on the page.
-On each slide, a picture will appear in the middle, click the correct word for each picture.
-Incorrect answers will disappear, correct answer will flash green.
-About the Game The main benefit of this game is that all of the key short E words are on the screen throughout.
-This gives you the opportunity to ask students to read these words during the game.
-This can be done between rounds after the answer has already been given and will mean every student can practice reading in a quick and fun way.
-22 Slides.
+Short E: 8 Behind the Garage Doors Note: This download is in PowerPoint show mode to protect the rights of the image creator(s), and is thus UNEDITABLE.
+Playing the Game The garage will first appear on page 2.
+Click the cone for the first clue.
+Click the cone for further clues (five in total).
+On each click, the garage door will open slightly more.
+Students to guess the word in as fewer clues as possible.
+Click the gas can for the garage to pop open, the picture and word will appear.
+Press the arrow to move onto the next garage door.
+About the Game With five clues, eye-catching pictures and a fun theme, this game is ideal for practicing key short E phonics words.
+Set in a garage, clues are short but challenging.
+With 16 words, there is an opportunity for everyone to take part and playing in teams works well also.
+17 Slides.
 Features plenty of color, excellent graphics and sounds.
-Words: pet, set, leg, net, ten, hen, jet, cent, bell, sell, bend, shell, vest, egg, pen, gem, send, bed, neck, get, end.
-Picture format: clipart Helps to Build Letter recognition – Identifying letters in different fonts or contexts.
+Words: pet, set, net, hen, jet, bell, sell, bend, shell, egg, pen, gem, send, bed, neck, end.
+Picture format: clipart Will be harder for early learners due to the amount of reading so you may have to read it out and help with some meanings.
+Helps to Build Letter recognition – Identifying letters in different fonts or contexts.
 Letter-sound association – Connecting letters to its sounds.
 Vocabulary building – Introducing words that start with each letter.
 Phonemic awareness – Listening for letter sounds in words, rhyming, or segmenting sounds.
 FULL CATALOG OF DOWNLOAD LINKS HERE Letter PPT Game Links: Letter A Hidden Pictures 1 MemWord Hidden Pictures 2 Hidden Pictures 3 The Short Question Riddle Time Review Games Follow the Vocab Letter B Letter C Letter D Letter E Hidden Pictures 1 The Grand Circle 8 Pictures 1 Clue Behind the Garage Doors Outside the Submarine Two Review Games Say What You See Quiz Game Letter F Letter G Letter H Letter I Hidden Pictures 1 MemWord Three Review Games Three Quiz Show Style Games Find the Ball Bowling Four Mini Games Outside the Train Window Letter J Letter K Letter L Letter M Letter N Letter O Hidden Pictures 1 MemWord Yes or No Game Six Pictures Game Hidden Pictures 2 6 Stars One Question MCQS Game The Grid Letter P Letter Q Letter R Letter S Letter T Letter U Letter V Letter W Letter X Letter Y Letter Z Overview These interactive PowerPoint games make early phonics practice fun and engaging for young learners.
 With a mix of exciting activities, kids stay motivated while strengthening key phonetic patterns.
 Each game offers plenty of opportunities for participation—whether playing in teams, one-on-one, or independently.
 The variety of game styles, from disappearing squares to timed challenges, ensures that every student can learn in a way that works best for them.
 Bright visuals, sound effects, and gradually increasing difficulty keep students engaged and support different skill levels.
 Teachers have full control over the pacing and difficulty, making it easy to adjust the experience based on their students' needs.
 Whether guessing hidden images, recalling sequences, or solving riddles, each activity reinforces phonics in a fun, interactive way.
 These games turn traditional phonics drills into an exciting, hands-on learning adventure, building confidence and essential literacy skills in young learners.
 For More Like This For similar downloads and other frees, do check out Cored Group on TeachSimple.

 Author Cored Education